 My younger carefree self spent 2 and a half years pottering around the world.
 I am now all grown up and work in a school, which does allow me plenty of time, if not money, to keep exploring with my children and sharing the mishaps, surprises, stories and lessons learned in my new family adventures travel blog, Holidays From Hels.

 The Black Hills rise up out of the Great Plains like an oasis in a desert of grass.
 The pines are dark on the horizon and hide the incredibly rugged landscape.

-My favourite time to visit the Black Hills is in June, when the wildflowers are in full bloom.
-The scent of wild lilacs carry up into the mountains casting a hint of perfume into every breath.
+My favorite time to visit the Black Hills is in June when the wildflowers are in full bloom.
+The scent of wild lilacs carries up into the mountains casting a hint of perfume into every breath.
 The weather is mild with warm days and cool nights.
 In June the wildlife is always on the move.
 Bison and elk are a regular occurrence while driving through areas of Custer State Park.
-On the trails bighorn sheep watch hikers from the tops of cliffs and bluffs.
+On the trails, bighorn sheep watch hikers from the tops of cliffs and bluffs.